apache/age-viewer/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
-# Goal of Apache AGE Viewer (Incubating)
+# Goal of Apache AGE Viewer

-Apache AGE Viewer(Incubating) is graph visualisation tool, for Apache AGE(Incubating).
+Apache AGE Viewer(Incubating) is graph visualisation tool, for Apache AGE.
 This is a sub-project of the Apache AGE (incubating) project.